celsosoares/celsosoares/README.md

-- I’m currently working as Software Engineer Intern at Tempest
+- I’m currently working as Software Engineer at Tempest
 - I’m currently learning privacy, security and development

 <!---